 Contract Finalization

-Form 1419, CUF Validation.
-In order to finalize the project, the Contractor must submit a Form 1419, CUF Validation for each DBE that performed work or provided supplies toward meeting the contract goal.
-The Form 1419 ensures that each DBE performed a commercially useful function on the project and must be signed by the DBE, Contractor and Engineer.
+Form XXXX, CUF Validation.
+In order to finalize the project, the Contractor must submit a Form xxxx, CUF Validation for each DBE that performed work or provided supplies toward meeting the contract goal.
+The Form xxxx ensures that each DBE performed a commercially useful function on the project and must be signed by the DBE, Contractor and Engineer.

 Payment Reduction.
 The Contractor’s retainage will not be released until CDOT has determined whether the Contractor will be subject to a payment reduction.
 The Contractor will be subject to a payment reduction for any termination or reduction which was not approved.
 Additionally, the Contractor will be subject to a payment reduction for the portion of the contract goal that was not met and was not waived.
 The contractor will not be subject to duplicate reduction for the same offense.
 CDOT may adjust the payment reduction wherein the Contractor demonstrates that its failure to obtain DBE participation was due to circumstances outside of its control.